triton-inference-server/server/docs/getting_started/llm.md

 ## Streaming responses

-Streaming requires Triton's decoupled transaction policy.
-Setting `decoupled: True` in `model.yaml` alone is **not** enough: the launch script passes `--disable-auto-complete-config`, which skips the `auto_complete_config()` hook where `model.yaml`'s `triton_config` is applied.
-The server then streams while Triton core still treats the model as non-decoupled, and the request hangs with `Streaming is only supported in decoupled mode.` in the server log.
+Streaming requires Triton's decoupled transaction policy, which must be set in `config.pbtxt` — setting `decoupled: True` in `model.yaml` alone has no effect.

-To enable streaming, also append the policy to `TensorRT-LLM/triton_backend/all_models/llmapi/tensorrt_llm/config.pbtxt`:
+Append the policy to `TensorRT-LLM/triton_backend/all_models/llmapi/tensorrt_llm/config.pbtxt`:

 ```